13.35° scattered clouds

 All staff now get twice weekly home tests.
 Staff test on a Monday and a Thursday.

-Pupils are sent home testing kits every few weeks, (when we receive delivery) so that tests can also be done on a Monday and a Thursday.
+Pupils were being sent home testing kits every few weeks, (when school receives a delivery) so that tests can also be done on a Monday and a Thursday.
 Mass testing in school is extremely time-consuming and takes time and resource away from teaching and learning.
 School asks all parents to consider using the home testing kits instead.
 Where home-testing is not possible, parents need to identify the reasons for this in a letter to school.
 School will continue to operate limited testing facilities on site.
 For parents, this will usually include:

 - Parents with a physical or other need that limits their ability to support with home testing.

 - Pupils who are under a Child Protection Plan or similar, or are currently in foster care.

 - Situations where home-testing will damage the parent-pupil relationship significantly.

 Mass testing in all circumstances is done through Lateral Flow tests.
 Swabs of the throat and nose are taken and input in to a handheld testing machine which gives a simple positive or negative result in 30 minutes.